OpenApoc/OpenApoc/README.md

 * The new engine have ample opportunities for expansion and changes
   * High FPS, smooth sound during the game without bugs from original
   * No limitations which were in vanilla
+  * Modern formats
-* After Release, We can bring, in mods, Julian Gollop cut ideas into the game
+* After release, we can add Julian Gollop's cut ideas to the game through mods.
+Many have already been added but they need functionality and balance.
 * [![Julian Gollop](https://img.shields.io/reddit/user-karma/combined/JulianGollop?style=social)](https://www.reddit.com/user/JulianGollop/) "Yes, I am aware of the openApoc project and I very much do support it."
+* Fans creating Big Apoc Concept, for modders, thats should make OpenApoc more balanced, to provide
+  * a variety of interesting gameplay solutions,
+  * and to make the game more complex and diverse,
+  * L.O.R.E more fulfilling, deep and mysterious, intertwined with real history and others games
+  * and ending the game more interesting and not predictable.

 ## What's left?